SK9712/PlotArmorDB/README.md

 # PlotArmorDB
-PlotArmorDB is a high-performance, Java-based vector database designed for AI-powered semantic search, recommendation systems, and LLM-based retrieval.
-It provides fast, scalable, and resilient vector search optimized for real-time AI applications.
+PlotArmorDB is a high-performance, Java-based vectorData database designed for AI-powered semantic search, recommendation systems, and LLM-based retrieval.
+It provides fast, scalable, and resilient vectorData search optimized for real-time AI applications.

 ## Why "PlotArmorDB"?
 Like characters with plot armor in stories, your data always survives, adapts, and delivers fast, reliable results—no matter the challenge!